prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 Behrman, eucalyptus groves surround the houses of both, and the tree seems to pop up wherever the action is.
-It is an invasive species in the text of the novel itself just as it is in the California landscape of today, mentioned more often than any tree other than the California live-oak despite being indigenous to Australia.[^11]
+It is an invasive species in the text of the novel itself just as it is in the California landscape of today, mentioned more often than any tree other than the California live-oak---despite being indigenous not to California, but to Australia.[^11]

-To see capital in the landscapes of *The Octopus*---and to begin to see why landscape as an aesthetic matters in the novel more broadly---one has to look beyond the controlled transformations of the wheat growers and into accidents like the eucalyptus tree.
+To see capital in the landscapes of *The Octopus*---and to begin to see why landscape aesthetics matter in the novel more broadly---one has to look beyond the controlled transformations of the wheat growers and into accidents like the eucalyptus tree.
 If an encounter with the eucalyptus is “inevitable” across California, it is only so because of the close